aleshaleksey/fansys23/08-spell-list.md

 **Description**: A bitter chill binds the target.
 The target or targets in the area are "immobilised".The target repeats its save at the end of every turn. (+6).

-**Special**: The affected area is classed as being one step closer to having the "Extreme temperature: Sever Cold" modifier.
+**Special**: The affected area is classed as being one step closer to having the "Extreme temperature: Severe Cold" modifier.

 **Upcast**: For every MP dice added above 2 the spell's radius increases by 5ft (this also affects the caster).
 OR Increase the duration by 1 minute.